-During the first quarter of fiscal 2013, Applied recognized \$2 million of severance and other employee-related costs in connection with the integration of Varian, which were reported in the Silicon Systems Group and Applied Global Services segments.
-As of January 27, 2013, the remaining severance accrual associated with restructuring reserves under this program was \$3 million.
+During the first half of fiscal 2013, Applied recognized \$2 million of severance and other employee-related costs in connection with the integration of Varian, acquired in the first quarter of fiscal 2012, which costs were reported in the Silicon Systems Group and Applied Global Services segments.
+As of April 28, 2013, the remaining severance accrual associated with restructuring reserves under this program was \$2 million.